 Brazil is in South America, which is in the western hemisphere.
-In fact, Brazil is the largest country in South America, so it’s easy to spot!
+In fact, Brazil is the largest country in South America, and the fifth-largest in the world!

-There are 13 countries in South America, and only two of them don’t share part of their border with Brazil – these are Chile and Ecuador.
+There are 13 countries in South America, and only two of them don’t share part of their border with Brazil: Chile and Ecuador.
 Brazil has the fifth highest population in the world, and the capital is Brasilia.

 Top 10 facts